Ways To Protect Your Dachshund in Cold Weather

 Limit Outside Time

-If it’s Too Cold Outside, Stay Home!
+If it’s Too Cold for You, It’s Too Cold for Them – Stay Home!

 Dachshunds need to stay active all year round, even when the weather isn’t ideal.
 On those chilly or rainy days, keeping your little long dog physically and mentally stimulated indoors is essential.